 - Appointed by the Ministry of Justice to the Independent Monitoring Board for HMYOI Stoke Heath 2007-10.

 In 2015 Simon was appointed by the Football Association to sit as an independent member of disciplinary commissions for Shropshire FA dealing with cases specifically alleging discrimination.
-He was subsequently co-opted by Shropshire FA to sit on standard disciplinary commissions and in 2017 qualified to sit as an independent chairman.
+He was subsequently co-opted by Shropshire FA to sit on standard disciplinary commissions and in 2017 qualified to sit as an independent chairman for disciplinary cases dealt with at county level.

 Simon has a broad criminal practice, both defending and prosecuting.
-His work ranges from everyday crime to serious offences, including homicide, serious sexual offences.
+His work ranges from everyday crime to serious offences, including homicide and serious sexual offences.

 Since 2008 Simon has been a Category 4 prosecutor for the CPS (Northern Circuit & Wales Circuit) and was re-appointed to that grade together with the rape panel in 2012.